DmcSDK/cordova-plugin-mediaPicker/README.md

 # MediaPicker v:2.0.0
-android  mediaPicker support  selection of multiple image and video
+android ios mediaPicker support  selection of multiple image and video

 How do I use?
 -------------------